 - T-shirts, or other apparel.
 Whether you are selling only the decals or the finished product, you should test it out and display some finished pieces.

-If you’re still curious about all the vinyl types, I have an in-depth guide that I put together about each kind of Cricut/Silhouette vinyl and what it’s best used for.
+If you’re still curious about all the vinyl types, I have an in-depth guide that I put together about the best vinyl for Cricut and Silhouette.

 The Legal Side